All Inclusive (AI)

 This means all your meals and locally produced drinks – both soft and alcoholic – are included in the holiday price.
 Usually there is a cut-off time in the evening, which will vary depending on the hotel, but it usually 11pm or midnight.

-All Inclusive is fantastic for families as there’s no need to worry about all those little extras in-between meal times adding up.
+All Inclusive holidays are fantastic for families as there’s no need to worry about all those little extras in-between meal times adding up.
 Ice creams and snacks are sometimes included too.

 As pretty much everything is included in the package price, this is the best type of board basis for those who do not plan to venture far from the hotel/resort they are staying in, or who don’t want to worry about carrying cash around while on holiday.
 But, you’ve always got the opportunity to eat out away from the resort if you choose to.
 You may also be entitled to watersports and other activities which you would usually expect to pay for.

 Full Board (FB)

 Full Board means that breakfast, lunch and evening meals are included in the price but any drinks or snacks will cost you extra.

 This package is perfect for those who are happy spending the day lounging by the pool at the hotel but don’t want to be restricted to what the hotel has to offer in the evening – perfect if you prefer to experience the surrounding nightlife after dinner.

 Half Board (HB)

 Breakfast and dinner are both included in the price, meaning that any snacks or drinks will cost you extra.

 HB suits those who plan on venturing out during the day.
 Perhaps you want to book lots of daytime excursions to explore the local area or further afield?